 Details of the aid

-Status: Holders of contracts drawn through mediation services for social rentals, housing managed by non-profit organisations or public administrations or entities, except the Housing Agency of Catalonia (AHC): AVAILABLE between 25/01/2019 and 31/10/2019
+Status: Holders of contracts drawn through mediation services for social rentals, housing managed by non-profit organisations or public administrations or entities, except the Housing Agency of Catalonia (AHC): NOT AVAILABLE since 31/10/2019

 Recipients: People included in the Specific Groups who, despite being up-to-date with their rent, have difficulty paying it.